 Any alternative materials, welding processes, consumables, methods of construction or testing that give equivalent results to those specified, but do not comply with the specific requirements of this Standard or are not mentioned in it, are not necessarily prohibited.

-The Joint Standards Australia/Standards New Zealand Committee WD-003, Welding of Structures, can act in an advisory capacity concerning equivalent suitability, but specific approval remains the prerogative of the inspecting authority.
+NOTE: The Joint Standards Australia/Standards New Zealand Committee on welding of structures can act in an advisory capacity concerning equivalent suitability, but specific approval remains the prerogative of the inspecting authority.

 1.4 NORMATIVE REFERENCES